 Improv comedy is a practice of self-acceptance.
-Say yes to you!

 Comedy Therapy

-Improv comedy +
+Improv Comedy +

-Play therapy for grown-ups
+Play therapy for any age!

-Are you struggling with feelings of disconnection and isolation?
+Are you struggling with feelings of disconnection and loneliness?
 Are you too self-critical or perfectionistic and want to work on your self-esteem and sense of self?
 Do you want to learn how to let go, have fun, and live in the moment?
 Do you want to get more in touch with your playful and creative inner child?
 Does the idea of doing improv comedy make you feel nervous, but you’re intrigued?
 Do you like to laugh?

 At its core, improv comedy helps you to take risks, make mistakes, and not take yourself so seriously.
 We will laugh a lot : )